4 Strategic Ways to Encourage Impulse Buys at your Booth

 I don't know about you, but I am much more likely to spend money at a booth when the vendor is friendly and excited about their products.
 If you see a customer pick up one of your items, maybe try starting a conversation with them about that particular piece (i.e. the history behind it, how hard you worked on it, where you got it, or why you choose to sell the product).

 If you don't want to talk about the product, try something we all love to make small talk about...the weather!
-Of course, don't bombard the customer...use your judgement on when to shut up and when to keep talking.
+Of course, don't bombard the customer...use your judgement on when to chat it up and when to quit talking.
 And remember, questions are always winners.
 You could start a conversation by asking questions like:

 - Have you been to [insert market name] before?